kubernetes/website/docs/hellonode.md

 The goal of this codelab is for you to turn a simple Hello World node.js app into a replicated application running on Kubernetes.
 We will show you how to take code that you have developed on your machine, turn it into a Docker container image, and then run that image on [Google Container Engine](https://cloud.google.com/container-engine/).

-Here’s a diagram of the various parts in play in this codelab to help you understand how pieces fit with one another.
+Here's a diagram of the various parts in play in this codelab to help you understand how pieces fit with one another.
 Use this as a reference as we progress through the codelab; it should all make sense by the time we get to the end.

 ![image](/images/hellonode/image_1.png)